-- (1) Wall signs shall be mounted flush to the wall and centered on the front frontage of the property. - (2) Wall signs shall not be mounted to, or extend above or below, the edge of any wall or above the parapet. - (3) Monument signs shall be on a concrete foundation or footing, and shall have a minimum width of 75% of the sign face width.

-(L) Computation of Sign Number and Sign Area:

-(1) The measurement of the area of a sign shall include the entire face of a sign, including any framing, trim, molding, or any feature extending beyond framing, trim, or molding, but not include the supporting structure.
+- (1) Wall signs shall be mounted flush to the wall and centered on the front frontage of the property. - (2) Wall signs shall not be mounted to, or extend above or below, the edge of any wall or above the parapet. - (3) Monument signs shall be on a concrete foundation or footing, and shall have a minimum width of 75% of the sign face width. - (L) Computation of Sign Number and Sign Area: - (1) The measurement of the area of a sign shall include the entire face of a sign, including any framing, trim, molding, or any feature extending beyond framing, trim, or molding, but not include the supporting structure.
 In the case of double-faced signs, if the two faces are parallel or constructed at an angle of 15 degrees or less, then the two faces shall be considered a single sign face.
-If the angle of a double-faced sign is greater than 15 degrees, each sign face shall be included for determining the total area.

-(2) For the purpose of computing the number and area of signs, the frontages of lots shall be established by orientation of the main entrances of the buildings.
-If this method is not determinative, the Zoning and Building Director shall determine frontages on the basis of traffic flow and access from adjacent streets.

-(3) Sign area shall be measured from the highest point to the lowest point, including all elements of the sign.
+If the angle of a double-faced sign is greater than 15 degrees, each sign face shall be included for determining the total area. - (2) For the purpose of computing the number and area of signs, the frontages of lots shall be established by orientation of the main entrances of the buildings.
+If this method is not determinative, the Zoning and Building Director City Manager or designee shall determine frontages on the basis of traffic flow and access from adjacent streets. - (3) Sign area shall be measured from the highest point to the lowest point, including all elements of the sign.
 All spaces between each line of copy shall be included in the sign area.
-If signage includes a colored background, the background shall also be included in the area.
+If signage includes a colored background, the background shall also be included in the area. - (M) Window Signs.
+Maximum 2 per each ground floor establishment which has its own principal public access directly facing a public street or on an unobstructed pedestrian access way which leads to a public street.
+Area maximum of one or both is 15 percent of total window area up to 20 square feet.